 24 hours after the final stimulation, the subjects were given a new memory test in which they had to learn new arbitrary relations between paired things.
 “Older people’s memory got better up to the level that we could no longer tell them apart from younger people,” said Joel Voss.
 “They got substantially better.”

 The study also used a fake placebo stimulation condition which did not improve memory.

 This research shows that stimulation of the parietal area of the brain can impact the memory associated with the hippocampus.
-The other words, the magnetic field can penetrate deep enough into the brain through the parietal area into the hippocampal area to improve memory.
+The other words, the Energy Field can penetrate deep enough into the brain through the parietal area into the hippocampal area to improve memory.

-These results are exciting, not only ensuring the safety of PEMF stimulation, but also indicating that PEMF therapy actually improves age-related memory decline.
-Based on the results of this research, we would recommend daily use of a PEMF device to increase the function of the hippocampal area and encourage improvement in memory.
+These results are exciting, not only ensuring the safety of Chakra improving stimulation, but also indicating that Chakra improving therapy actually improves age-related memory decline.
+Based on the results of this research, we would recommend daily use of a Chakra improving device to increase the function of the hippocampal area and encourage improvement in memory.

 The study also provides a new idea for the treatment and prevention of dementia and Alzheimer’s disease.
 The sooner treatment begins, the better the results.
 Obviously, we can not get the same benefits as treating earlier age-related memory loss if Alzheimer’s disease has been established.

 Network-targeted stimulation engages neurobehavioral hallmarks of age-related memory decline.